 MS Admissions

-All applicants applying for Fall ’25 admission to the computer science graduate program are granted a reduced application fee, as follows: international students will only pay $100 (for the international evaluation fee, with the $70 application fee being waived), and domestic students will pay $0.
-To qualify for this reduction, masters applications must be fully completed before January 15, 2025.
+For students who register and attend the CS Virtual Open House events, the fee waiver program conditions are: international students will only pay $100 (for the international evaluation fee, with the $80 application fee being waived), and domestic students will pay $0.
+To qualify for this reduction, masters applications must be fully completed before February 15, 2026.
 These reduced fees will be automatically applied at the time of application.

 Hear from our MS alumni